Radioactivesaksham/linux-server-config/README.md

 jsonlib<br>
 psycopg2<br>

-Movie Catalog Application is deployed on Lightsail instance Create a lightsail instance.
+Movie Catalog Application is deployed on Lightsail instance<br> Create a lightsail instance.<br>
-  Create a new key from Account >SSH-keys.
+  Create a new key from Account >SSH-keys.<br>
   Download the (private)key to SSH in to newly created lightsail instance.

 Opening a new SSH Session on your local computer's terminal.